Somebody is praying for God to change me. Wish I knew who he is.

 Since I’m on the board of the Society of Professional Journalists and a volunteer with the student newspaper at Florida Atlantic University, such emails aren’t rare.
 Sadly, neither is this: poor writing and spelling.

 Julia is typical.
 She writes only sporadically for the student newspaper.
 She floats through her classes.
-Yet expects to graduate into a profession that’s shrinking.
+Yet she expects to graduate into a profession that’s shrinking.

 Here’s my reply, with some identifying info removed…